egreiner/IegTools.Sequencer/README.md

 - InitialState must be defined
 - The InitialState must have an counterpart in a StateTransition
 - The Sequence must have at least two steps
-- Each 'NextStep'' must have a counterpart StateTransition with an 'CurrentState'
+- Each 'NextStep' must have a counterpart StateTransition with an 'CurrentState'

-Validation could be disabled completely with
+Validation could be disabled completely with:
  ```C#
  builder.DisableValidation()
  ```
-or with tagging states that shouldn't' be validated
+or with specifing states that shouldn't be validated:
  ```C#
  builder.DisableValidationForStates("state1", "state2", ...)
  ```

+## Extensibility
+Write your own customized
+- Descriptors
+- Sequence
+- and Validator

+TODO

 ## Markdown guides